- Bats Left,Throws Right

 Ichiro was drafted in the fourth round by the Orix Blue Wave in 1991.
 Ichiro's first manager Shozo Doi said at the time that Ichiro would never hit with his batting stance.
 He won one minor league batting title.
 Doi was let go by the Blue Wave after the 1993 season, and new manager Akira Ohgi was hired; Ohgi placed Ichiro at the top of the lineup, and Ichiro responded with an all-time Nippon Pro Baseball hit total of 210 in 1994 which he held until 2010 (when Matt Murton broke it after NPB expanded their schedule by 14 games), batting .385/.445/.549 with 13 HR's and 54 RBI.
 He also set records for most consecutive games reaching base (69 in 1994), times hit by a pitch (18 in 1995, a mark broken within a decade) and most at bats without a strikeout (216 in a row in 1997).
 Ichiro would continue to shine in the NPB, becoming one of the best players ever.
 Ichiro batted .353/.434/.522 with 118 HR's and 429 RBI.
 Ichiro totaled 1,278 hits and stole 199 bases over his 9 year NPB career.
 Ichiro won 7 consecutive batting crowns from 1994 to 2000 (every year he was a regular in NPB), won 5 consecutive hit crowns from 1994 to 1998, was a 3-time MVP (1994-1996), was selected to seven Best Nine squads (1994-2000), and was a 7-time Gold Glove award winner (1994-2000).
 Ichiro has the highest career batting average in NPB history among players with 2,000 or more at bats - runner-up Randy Bass is 16 points behind.
 His seven batting championships tied the record set by Isao Harimoto.
 He led the Pacific League five times in OBP, once in steals, three times in total bases, five times in hits, 4 times in runs, once in doubles, once in RBI (part of a 3-way tie) and six times in intentional walks.
 He held the record for singles in a season in Japan until it was broken first by Norihiro Akahoshi and then Norichika Aoki during the 2005 season.

 In his first ten seasons in the major leagues (2001-2010), Ichiro, had a .331 average with 90 HR's and 558 RBI and 2244 hits in the majors.
 Ichiro displayed excellent defense in both right field and center field with the Mariners, with a great arm and overall defensive ability.
-Ichiro has won 10 Gold Gloves so far in the majors.
-He has also been selected to 10 All-Star squads since switching countries.
+Ichiro wona total of 10 Gold Gloves in the majors.
+He was also selected to 10 All-Star squads after switching countries.
 Also, Ichiro holds the record with the most hits in his first five years, breaking the previous record held by Paul Waner.

 Ichiro appeared in the second to last episode of Furuhata Ninzaburō , a Japanese television police drama that he loves; the episode aired January 4, 2006.
 He played a fictionalized version of himself who kills someone and is arrested.